 If you still wish to have a handy launcher, you can create one, using AppleScript Editor that comes with your newer machine.
 There are many ways of implementing the launch in an applescript, but one of the simplest ways is to write the following single line in the AppleScript Editor:

-If you are using Mavericks, you might want to run linger.tcl with an older version of wish (v8.4), for the reason I will mention later.
+If you are using Mavericks or higher, you might want to run linger.tcl with an older version of wish (v8.4), for the reason I will mention later.
 In that case, the AppleScript command would be:

 These executable scripts are also editable.
 To edit the script, right-click on the script and select "パッケージの内容を表示" ("Show the content of the package" or something like that in English), then browse through Contents > Resources > Scripts.